Skip to main content

 Use it with caution as this may return irrelevant leads.

-In order to demonstrate the risks, let’s take a real-life example of recruiting a freelance backend developer that I’ll be segmenting based on the technology stack, available in Paris
+To demonstrate the risks, let’s take a real-life example of recruiting a freelance backend developer that I’ll be segmenting based on the technology stack, available in Paris

 My current boolean is: